 Effective April 2023, commercial entities (with access to pressurized irrigation) will be billed for ACTUAL monthly usage versus AVERAGE winter usage.

 Q: How is my sewer rate set?

-Residents who move in after the sewer rates are set in the spring are charged the average sewer rate based on 8,000 gallons until the next spring when their average rate is established.
+Residents who move in after the sewer rate is set in the spring are charged the City’s average sewer rate, based on 6,000 gallons, until the following spring, when their personal average rate will be established.

 Q: What does the sewer base rate and consumption rate pay for?

 A: The base rate pays Timpanogos Special Service District for its sewer services.
 The consumption rate pays for the monthly contribution to the sewer flow by each household.
 The best way to determine the consumption rate is to estimate the average number of gallons of water used during the winter.

 The City of Cedar Hills has established this sanitary sewer system operations and maintenance program to ensure proper system operations, to minimize any sub-level backups or sanitary sewer overflows, and to provide for replacement, refurbishment, or repair of damaged or deteriorated piping systems.
 The combined maintenance program should insure that the environment and health of the public are protected at a reasonable cost for the end users.

 SSMP-2 Operations and Maintenance Program Narrative

 SSMP-3 Design Standards